11081999/100DaysOfMLCode/Complementary_Classes/GoogleMLCrashCourse/ML_pt2.md

 ***
 ##  Generalization.

+Generalization refers to your model's ability to adapt properly to new, previously unseen data, drawn from the same distribution as the one used to create the model.
 ### Generalization | Peril of Overfitting
 An **overfit** model gets a low loss during training but does a poor job predicting new data.
 If a model fits the current sample well, how can we trust that it will make good predictions on new data?
 As you'll [see later on](https://developers.google.com/machine-learning/crash-course/regularization-for-simplicity/l2-regularization), overfitting is caused by making a model more complex than necessary.
 The fundamental tension of machine learning is between fitting our data well, but also fitting the data as simply as possible.